NTIA/sigmf-ns-scos/README.md

-# SCOS Transfer Specification
+# SCOS SigMF Namespace

 ## Abstract
-The SCOS Transfer Specification defines a standard for the controls and data format used within the [IEEE 802.22.3 Draft Standard: Spectrum Characterization and Occupancy Sensing (SCOS) system](http://www.ieee802.org/22/P802_22_3_PAR_Detail_Approved.pdf).
+The SCOS SigMF namespace defines a standard for the controls and data format used within the [IEEE 802.22.3 Draft Standard: Spectrum Characterization and Occupancy Sensing (SCOS) system](http://www.ieee802.org/22/P802_22_3_PAR_Detail_Approved.pdf).

 ## Table of Contents